rohandeb2/Networking/05_Networking Devices & Infrastructure.md

-# DevOps Training: Networking and Servers

-Okay class, let's dive into some fundamental concepts that are crucial in the world of DevOps: networking and servers.
-Imagine these as the building blocks upon which we construct and deploy all our applications and services.

 ## 1. Router

 * **What it is:** Think of a router as a traffic director for data.
 In your home, your router connects your devices (laptops, phones) to the internet.
 In a larger network, like a company's, routers manage the flow of data between different networks.